tsouche/learn-kubernetes/tutorial-4-stateful-app.md

 This manifest file creates a _Service_ named `redis-master` with a set of _labels_ that match the _labels_ previously defined on the _Deployment_, so the _Service_ routes network traffic to the _Redis Master Pod_.

-You have here again an example of how important _labels_ are with Kubernetes.
+You have here again an example of how important _labels_ are to Kubernetes.

-### 4.1.3 - Label all components of the applications
+### 4.2.3 - Check the labels for all components of the application

-Our web application is actually composed of several services and deployments, and we will label all the components with `application=hello-part4`:
+Our web application is actually composed of several services and deployments, and we have labelled all the components with the following hierarchy:

 ```bash
 $ kubectl label pod $POD_NAME application=hello-part4